LIS 415: Information Organization

 • What attributes are common?

-• What is a bibliographic/surrogate/metadata record?
+• What is a resource description/metadata record?

 • How do access points affect collocation?